 So here is the trick.
 The goal is to shift one center of gravity slightly forward.
 For starters simply lean down the hill.
 Because you are running you do not have the same problem with the act of falling as one does while walking.
 This simple shift in weight allows you to run much faster.

-To do this succesfully one must focus and use their concentration. .
-So lets stash those IPOds for a bit.
-I am all for distraction, but this is a time to concentrate fully on what you are doing.
+To do this successfully one must focus and use their concentration.So lets stash those iPods for a bit.
+I am all for distraction, but this is the time to concentrate fully on what you are doing.

 You do not need your arms to help generate speed only tempo.

-Now in the previous paragraph I said the simple way to shift your center of gravity is to simply lean forward.
+Now in the previous paragraph I said a simple way to shift your center of gravity is to lean forward.
 If you have relatively little experience on running downhill’s fast I suggest you stick with this approach.
 However, what I would suggest, it is better to shift the center of gravity slightly forward from the hips.
 This is not an easy thing to do and It may be a harder thing to teach.
-The shift isn't much. maybe a degree or two forward.
+The shift isn't much.
+Maybe a degree or two forward.

 It is fairly easy to generate speed once you know this trick.
 The question is how do you know if you are doing this right?
 This is a delicate balance.
-Generate too much speed you may find your self going into oxygen debt.
+Generate too much speed you may find yourself going into oxygen debt.

-.
 The two things we want to focus on is the arm movements.
 This is the most important time to focus on good form.

 But remember to stay as relaxed as possible.